Skip to content

 This post focuses entirely on the no-code method: adding connectors through the Claude settings UI.

-ToolRouter gives Claude access to over 165 tools through a single connector URL.
+ToolRouter gives Claude access to its current tool catalog through a single connector URL.
 Here is how to add it.

 That is it.
-Claude now has access to 165+ tools including web search, image generation, SEO analysis, data extraction, and more.
+Claude can now discover ToolRouter tools for web search, image generation, SEO analysis, data extraction, and more.

 If you prefer a one-click option, you can connect directly at toolrouter.com/connect — it handles the setup automatically.